 *This would also make the fake “motion blur” effect on Tails’ tails harder to see, but the effect was removed in SADX altogether.
 More on that in this section.

 Here’s another purely visual issue.
 When Sonic is inside the tornado in Windy Valley, it’s possible to see that the tornado consists of multiple layers that move at different speeds.
 However, in SADX the speed of each of those layers at 60 FPS is double the original speed (because the speed multiplier wasn’t adjusted for 60 FPS), so it’s virtually impossible to see the effect.
-There is a similar problem with Perfect Chaos’ tornadoes, which is discussed in the Bosses post.

 Now let’s talk about the cutscene skip feature.
 It often comes up as a counter-argument in the SA1 vs SADX debate because supposedly it makes the game more tolerable when replaying the story multiple times or when trying to speedrun it.
 I think everyone will agree that being able to skip cutscenes is a nice feature, however there are at least three things wrong with skippable cutscenes in SADX: